-The $100,000 grant supports Sand County Foundation’s outreach to farmers to implement conservation practices that will limit the amount of phosphorus entering local waterways.
+The $94,668 grant supports Sand County Foundation’s outreach to farmers to implement practices that reduce the amount of phosphorus entering local waterways.
 The award represents a two-year commitment to water quality in this municipality of the Milwaukee River watershed.

-To date, the Fund for Lake Michigan has awarded 352 grants totaling $23 million to non-profit organizations and local government agencies, who partner with the private sector on water quality improvement projects than promise broad social, economic and environmental returns.
+To date, the Fund for Lake Michigan has awarded 520 grants totaling $31.2 million to non-profit organizations and local government agencies, who partner with the private sector on water quality improvement projects than promise broad social, economic and environmental returns.

 Launched in 2011, the Fund for Lake Michigan supports investments throughout the Lake Michigan watershed that improve water quality, create jobs, raise real estate values, revive communities, clean waterfronts, support habitats and drive tourism.

 Sand County Foundation tests and demonstrates conservation practices with farmers, ranchers, foresters and businesses.
 These efforts produce clean water, healthy soil, abundant wildlife habitat and opportunities for outdoor recreation.

 Fund for Lake Michigan is a private foundation based in Milwaukee.
 It was established in 2011 as part of an agreement between We Energies, Madison Gas and Electric, WPPI Energy, Clean Wisconsin and Sierra Club to safeguard the lake and improve water quality in the region.
 The Fund supports efforts, particularly in southeast Wisconsin, that enhance the health of Lake Michigan and its shoreline and tributary river systems for the benefit of the people and communities that depend upon the system for water, recreation and commerce. www.fundforlakemichigan.org